comunica/website/pages/docs/1_query/advanced/context.md

 This date is primarily used for the SPARQL `NOW()` operator.
 It is also used when performing time travel querying using the [Memento protocl](/docs/query/advanced/memento/).

+## 10. Enabling an HTTP proxy

+All HTTP requests can be run through a proxy using `httpProxyHandler`.
+More information on this can be found in the [HTTP proxy guide](/docs/query/advanced/proxying/).